sonyahack1/sonyahack1/README.md

 - 🛡️ Focused on web security, network exploitation, and system internals.
 - 🚀 Constantly learning and sharing my walkthroughs.

-- From time to time I will add new repositories to my profile and update the directory with writeups
+- From time to time I will add new repositories to my profile and update the directory with writeups.

 ## 📌 Featured repositories